sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Is a discreet endpoint characteristic that is computably observable.

+: Endpoint Attributes typically constitute Attributes that can be bundled into Subject (e.g. information about a specific network interface can be represented via a set of multiple AVP).

 Endpoint Characteristics:

 : The state, configuration and composition of the software components and (virtual) hardware components a target endpoint is composed of, including observable behavior, e.g. sys-calls, log-files, or PDU emission on a network.

 Endpoint Characterization: